Operant conditioning, also known as instrumental conditioning, uses rewards and punishments to connect behavior with outcomes.

 - Training your dog to fetch by giving him praise and patting his head, when he performs correctly.
 This is another example of a positive reinforcer.

 - A professor tells his students that to avoid taking final comprehensive exams they have to maintain full attendance throughout the semester.
 By removing the final test which acts as an unpleasant stimulus the students reinforce negatively to maintain full attendance.

 - Failing to submit a project on time turns your boss angry and harms your reputation in front of your boss and colleagues.
 This is a positive punisher, which decreases the probability that the projects will the submitted late in the future.

 - Parents punish a teen girl by taking her phone away since she did not clean up her room as told by her parents.
 This acts as a negative punishment in which parents take away a phone, a positive stimulus.

 - A child if showing certain behavior is under the threat of losing recess privileges will avoid that particular behavior.
 This possibility of punishment will result in the decline of disruptive behaviors.

-Some of these examples show an increase in behavior due to the promise or possibility of receiving a reward.
-The process also helps in decreasing a certain behavior by applying a negative outcome or by removing a desirable outcome.
+Some examples demonstrate an increase in behavior due to the promise or possibility of receiving a reward.
+The process also aids in decreasing a specific behavior by applying a negative outcome or removing a desirable one.

 He named this behavior “respondent”.

-Skinner’s theory was influenced by psychologist Edward Thorndike, who called it the “Law of effect”.
+Skinner’s theory was influenced by Edward Thorndike’s “Law of effect”

-While the process relies on a simple notion that the actions followed by reinforcement are more strengthened and will be repeated in the future.
-For example, if your jokes make everybody laugh, you will probably tell similar jokes again to get desired behavior.
-Furthermore, if your certain gesture results in getting praise, you are more likely to repeat it next time.
-The preceding action is strengthened since the behavior was followed by a desirable outcome.
+The process is based on the idea that actions followed by reinforcement are strengthened and repeated.
+For instance, if your jokes make people laugh, you’ll likely tell similar jokes again.
+Similarly, if a certain gesture gets praise, you’re more likely to repeat it.
+The action is strengthened because it led to a desirable outcome.